iQSuite/platform-sdk-node/README.md

       "whk_abc123",                        // The ID of the webhook to update "https://your-domain.com/new-endpoint", // The new endpoint URL
-      "Updated Webhook Name",              // The new name for the webhook true                                 // Whether the webhook should be enabled (true/false) );
+      "Updated Webhook Name",              // The new name for the webhook "true"                                 // Whether the webhook should be enabled in strings (true/false) );

     console.log('Updated Webhook:', updatedWebhook);